ivanVolodkin/ivanVolodkin.github.io/index.md

 ***

 ## Education
-Belarusian State University, Faculty of Radio Physics and Computer Technologies, 3rd year.
+Belarusian State University, Faculty of Radio Physics and Computer Technologies, the 3rd year.